marijnh/Eloquent-JavaScript/01_values.md

 There are, of course, situations where you want a backslash in a string to be just a backslash, not a special code.
 If two backslashes follow each other, they will collapse together, and only one will be left in the resulting string value.
-This is how the string “_A newline character is written like "\n"._” can be expressed:
+This is how the string "_A newline character is written like `"`\n`"`._" can be expressed:

 ```
 "A newline character is written like \"\\n\"."